Akram Yari

-Akram Yari (اکرم یاری) was a Hazara Maoist political organizer in Afghanistan.
+Akram Yari (اکرم یاری) was an Afghan Maoist political organizer in Afghanistan from Hazara ethnicity.
 He was the leader and founder of the Progressive Youth Organization (PYO), a Marxist–Leninist organization which was formed on October 6, 1965.

 Early years

 Akram Yari was born in Jaghori, Ghazni Province, Afghanistan and belonged to Hazara ethnic group.
 He was the son of a monarchist landowner.
 Later he moved to Kabul where he studied physics and mathematics.
 After graduating, he became a teacher at Naderya School in Kabul, where he engaged in a political propaganda campaign among his students.
 As a result, he was fired from his job and he returned to Jaghori.
 Upon returning to Jaghori, Yari decided to hand over his family's possessions to the peasants.

 Political activism

 Akram Yari was the founder and leader of Progressive Youth Organization (PYO), a Maoist organization, founded on October 6, 1965.
 PYO published a magazine called Shola-e-Jawid (Eternal Flame) which was circulated among students and youth.

 Akram Yari opposed the monarchy of King Zahir Shah, the Islamic fundamentalists, and the pro-Soviet People's Democratic Party of Afghanistan (PDPA).
 PYO adhered to Marxism–Leninism–Mao Zedong thought, and rallied for the overthrow of the incumbent order in Afghanistan by means of civil war.
 Yari was additionally an atheist, reportedly once saying “they say God created man, but who created God?” during a religious studies class he hosted while being a teacher.